samdsmx/website/src/docs/development/tools/inspector.md

 * Diagnosing layout issues

 ![IntelliJ Flutter inspector window]({% asset tools/android-studio/visual-debugging.png @path %})

+## Getting started with the inspector

+The inspector is currently available in [the Flutter plugin](/docs/get-started/editor) for Android Studio, or IntelliJ IDEA.

 To start click "Select widget" on the Flutter inspector toolbar, and then click on the device to select a widget.
 The selected widget is then highlighted